-AGENCY COMMUNICATION: INTERAGENCY MEMOS AND LETTERS (D.C.
+AGENCY COMMUNICATION: AGENCY MEMOS AND LETTERS (D.C.
 OFFICIAL CODE § 2-534(a)(4))

-This exemption covers inter-agency and intra-agency memorandums or letters (including memorandums or letters generated or received by the staff or members of the Council), which would not be available by law to a party in litigation with a public body.
+This exemption covers inter-agency and intra-agency memorandums or letters (including memorandums or letters generated or received by the staff or members of the Council), which would not be available by law to a party other than a public body in litigation with the public body.

-LITIGATION-BASED EXEMPTIONS
+LITIGATION-BASED EXEMPTION